 02 of 07

-With its big city appeal, Seattle has a lot more events and attractions to offer than Bellevue, from touristy heavy hitters like the Space Needle to local favorites like Volunteer Park.
-Seattle is Western Washington’s cultural hub with theaters and museums galore, including the Paramount and 5th Avenue, Seattle Art Museum, as well as plenty of smaller venues like ACT Theater.
-Seattle gets many major headliners, concerts and touring plays and musicals, but also has a thriving local music scene.
-It’s also home to many of Western Washington’s largest events, like Seafair, Seattle International Film Festival, Bite of Seattle, Seattle Pride and Bumbershoot.
+With big city appeal, Seattle has more events and attractions to offer than Bellevue, from tourist heavy hitters like the Space Needle to local favorites like Volunteer Park.
+Seattle is Western Washington’s cultural hub, with theaters and museums galore, including the Paramount and 5th Avenue, Seattle Art Museum, as well as plenty of smaller venues, like ACT Theater.
+Seattle gets many major headliners, concerts, and touring plays and musicals, but has a thriving local music scene, as well.
+It’s home to many of Western Washington’s largest events, like Seafair, Seattle International Film Festival, Bite of Seattle, Seattle Pride, and Bumbershoot.

-Really, it's just about impossible to beat out Seattle for stuff to do.
-If what you seek is solely based on being near the heart of the action, Seattle is it.
-From there, it's a matter of deciding neighborhood to live in or stay in.
-For visitors, neighborhoods close to downtown or right in downtown are best so you don't have to deal with traffic and can focus on filling your days with fun.
-For residents, it might be worth it to stay a bit outside of downtown to avoid the high cost of living there.
-Granted, if you're moving to Seattle, the cost of rent or buying a home is not exactly low anywhere.
+If what you seek is solely based on being near action, Seattle is it.
+For visitors, neighborhoods close to or in downtown are the best for avoiding traffic and having fun.
+For residents, stay outside of downtown to avoid the high cost of living.
+Granted, if you're moving to Seattle, the cost of rent or buying a home is not low anywhere.

-Bellevue is a bit quieter, but still has things to do.
+Bellevue is a bit quieter, but has things to do.
 Visit the Bellevue Botanical Gardens or Bellevue Arts Museum.
 Especially for families, Bellevue can be a great choice as there are many great parks and playgrounds, such as Crossroads Park Water Playground.
-Bellevue also has a few festivals to its name, including an annual Strawberry Festival and Bellevue Sculpture Exhibition in Downtown Park.
+Bellevue has a few festivals, including an annual Strawberry Festival and Bellevue Sculpture Exhibition in Downtown Park.
 The biggest perk of living or staying in Bellevue is that all it takes to get to all the attractions and activities in Seattle is a trip across a bridge (although, it's an easier trip if it's not rush hour).

 03 of 07